hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 The launch file above will start **RVIZ**.
 In RVIZ, from the buttons on the top, use **2D Nav Goal** button to set the target position.

 The whole path is rendered in red color.
 The green part is the current segment that the robot is following at the moment.
-The big red dot (in front of robot) on the path is the target point selected by the purepursuit controller.
+The big red dot (in front of the robot) on the path is the target point selected by the pure-pursuit controller.

 ### demo clips: